 Animal Use Protocols identify all substances, including chemicals, biologicals, and radiation hazards, that will be used on animals.
-Each protocol is reviewed by the appropriate safety groups (see above) to determine whether the use of hazards has been proposed.
-If a substance is determined to present a hazardous, the appropriate safety group(s) notifies the PI, the Animal Resource, and UCAR in writing of the risk of the agent and what precautionary measures need to be followed for its safe use and notification of others who may come in contact with the exposed animals.
-A copy of this letter is attached to the Animal Use Protocol for reference.
+Each protocol is reviewed by University of Rochester Risk Management and Environmental Safety (URMES) to determine whether the use of hazards has been proposed.
+If a substance is determined to present a hazard, the protocol is reviewed by a specialist, or in the case of biological hazards, by the Institutional Biosafety Committee, and the requirements for use of any of these hazards are provided in writing to the investigator, the Animal Resource and the IACUC.
+A copy is attached to the Animal Use Protocol for reference.

-As part of the requirements for use of any of these hazardous substances in the Animal Resource, the PI must submit a "Notification of Intent to Use Hazards" form to the Animal Resource before using the substance.
-This form is maintained by the Animal Resource, a notice of the hazard (nature of risk, e.g., Chemical Risk, Biosafety Level, etc.) agent is posted on the animal room door (ABSL2 agents), and cage cards are labeled with the hazard.
-ABSL1 or chemical hazards cage cards are also labeled with the hazard.
+As part of the requirements for use of any of these hazardous substances in the Animal Resource, the PI must submit an "Intent to Use Hazard" form to the Animal Resource before using the substance.
+This form is maintained by the Animal Resource, a notice of the hazard is posted in the animal room, and cage cards are labeled with the hazard.